MicrosoftDocs/MIMDocs/MIMDocs/pam/step-6-transition-group-to-pam.md

         -   The CORP forest Domain Controller NetBIOS name
         -   The credentials of an domain admin user in the CORP forest

-5. Optionally, on *CORPDC*, remove Jen’s account from the *CONTOSO CorpAdmins* group, if it is still present.
-This is only needed for demonstration purposes, to illustrate how permissions can be associated with accounts created in the *PRIV* forest.
+5. (Optional) On CORPDC, remove Jen’s account from the **CONTOSO CorpAdmins** group, if it is still present.
+This is only needed for demonstration purposes, to illustrate how permissions can be associated with accounts created in the PRIV forest.

-    1. Sign in to *CORPDC* as *CONTOSO\Administrator*.
+    1. Sign in to CORPDC as *CONTOSO\Administrator*.

     2. Launch PowerShell, run the following command and confirm the change.